 In its inaugural issue, UN Nutrition Journal #1 aims at enhancing the collective understanding and dialogue on the impacts of such complex thread of threats in people’s nutrition and identifying and sharing insights on what can be done concretely in the next five year of the Nutrition Decade and beyond, to counterbalance them and transform nutrition for the better.

 We are now in the mid-point of the Nutrition Decade.
-The UN Food Systems Summit will take place in September and the Nutrition for Growth Summit will be held in December.
-These are major opportunities for further mobilizing commitments and collaboration for nutrition.
+The UN Food Systems Summit took place in September and the Nutrition for Growth Summit in December.
+These have been major opportunities for further mobilizing commitments and collaboration for nutrition.
 However, more action-enabling knowledge should be generated, compiled, curated and brokered on how to ensure the interconnectivity and strong ties between the Nutrition Decade’s 6 action areas at all levels moving forwards, in particular in national programme design.
 This Call for Contributions to UNNJ#1 builds on this perceived knowledge gaps on how to interlink, build strong ties that leverage synergies between all Nutrition Decades action areas.

 UNNJ#1 welcomes academically rigorous research studies and reviews, perspectives, and insights on what works and how and examples of new programming approaches to enable cross cutting action for transforming nutrition, to upscale implementation of the whole spectrum of multiple duty policies and programme options that simultaneously address malnutrition in all its forms, climate change and inequalities, while ensuring solutions are developed in a participatory and inclusive way and human rights are progressively realized.

 Contributions are welcome from academia, researchers, programme managers, programme designers, implementers, and hands-on field teams from all over the world.
 UNNJ particularly encourages contributions from the various stakeholders’ groups from low- and mid-income countries.